 - Has unlimited annual and lifetime benefits (i.e., no policy maximum).

 - Will be in force for the duration of the academic year, or until their program ends.

 - Provides coverage for health care where the student is attending school (Ithaca or elsewhere) at a reimbursement rate of at least 70% of U.S. based "reasonable and customary" charges.
 Coverage must include:

 - Outpatient Mental Health Care

-- Cayuga Medical Center (Ithaca’s hospital) as a participating provider (exceptions to this requirement will only be made for students who will be off-campus for the year or for plans with Out of Network reimbursement rates of at least 70% of U.S. based “reasonable and customary” charges at Cayuga Medical Center)
+- Cayuga Medical Center as a participating provider for students studying in Ithaca (exceptions to this requirement will only be made for students who will be off-campus for the year or for plans with Out of Network reimbursement rates of at least 70% of U.S. based “reasonable and customary” charges at Cayuga Medical Center)

 - International students are required to maintain their SHP enrollment.

 - Fully funded graduate students have SHP provided as a benefit of their program and do not need to waive.